Building a limit order book in Rust

 To maintain sorted price levels, we need a structure keyed by price.
 Two common options:

-: balanced tree, O(log n) insertion and removal.- Skiplist via crates like
+BTreeMap<u64, PriceLevel>: balanced tree, O(log n) insertion and removal.- Skiplist via crates like

-for comparable performance in some situations.
+skiplistfor comparable performance in some situations.
 Important, check benchmarks first: https://github.com/sh4ka/skiplist-demo

-For simplicity and reliability, we’ll use BTreeMap
+For simplicity and reliability, we’ll use BTreeMap:

 use std::collections::BTreeMap;